guardian/skimlinks-lambda/README.md

 A lambda function to periodically update a file in S3 with a list of domains supported by skimlinks.com, fetched from the skimlinks API.

 You can run the lambda locally with `sbt run <skimlinks apikey> <skimlinks accountid> <bucket to store domains in> <key for file>`

+The cloudformation for this lambda is in the [platform repo](https://github.com/guardian/platform).